 We maintain a \$10.0 million revolving line of credit that provides for up to \$3.0 million in letters of credit.
 The loan agreement requires that we meet certain financial and operating covenants.
-As of March 31, 2008, we did not have an outstanding balance under this facility and were in compliance with these covenants.
+As of June 30, 2008, we did not have an outstanding balance under this facility and were in compliance with these covenants.
 We believe that our current cash and cash equivalents and marketable securities will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next 12 months.
 However, we may require additional funds in order to make acquisitions.
 We may seek financing of future cash needs through the sale of equity securities and issuance of debt.
 We cannot assure you that additional financing will be available when needed or that, if available, such financing will be obtained on terms favorable to us or our stockholders.
 Insufficient funds may require us to delay, scale back, or eliminate some or all of our business operations or may adversely affect our ability to operate as a going concern.
 If additional funds are obtained by issuing equity or debt securities, substantial dilution to existing stockholders may occur.

 Contractual Obligations.
 Our principal contractual obligations consist of purchase commitments, operating leases, and capital leases.
-The following table summarizes our commitments to settle contractual obligations as of March 31, 2008:
+The following table summarizes our commitments to settle contractual obligations as of June 30, 2008:

-Less than 1-3 3-5 Contractual obligations Total 1 year years years (in thous ands) Operating leases \$ 1,830 \$ 905 \$ 899 \$ 26 Purchase commitments for inventory 6,750 2,976 3,774 Fees for termination of distributors 284 284 Acquisition-related obligations 1,302 618 684 FIN48 unrecognized tax benefits 48 48 Total contractual obligations \$10,214 \$4,831 \$5,357 \$ 26
+Contractual obligations Total Less than 1 year (in thou 1-3 years sands) 3-5 years Operating leases \$2,171 \$1,094 \$ 956 \$121 Purchase commitments for inventory 5,978 4,091 1,887 Fees for termination of distributors 20 20 Acquisition-related obligations 1,415 1,415 FIN48 unrecognized tax benefits 28 28 Total contractual obligations \$9,612 \$6,648 \$2,843 \$121

-The commitments under our operating leases shown above consist primarily of lease payments for our Burlington, Massachusetts, corporate headquarters and manufacturing facility and a separate manufacturing and storage facility in Burlington, Massachusetts, each expiring in 2009; our Sulzbach, Germany, office expiring in 2010; and our Tokyo, Japan, office expiring in 2010.
+The commitments under our operating leases shown above consist primarily of lease payments for our Burlington, Massachusetts, corporate headquarters and manufacturing facility and a separate manufacturing and storage facility in Burlington, Massachusetts, each expiring in 2009; our Sulzbach, Germany office, expiring in 2010; and our Tokyo, Japan office, expiring in 2010.

-In addition, there are potential contingent payments associated with the Biomateriali stock purchase agreement and product distribution agreement that could not be resolved beyond reasonable doubt as of March 31, 2008.
-These contingent payments could total up to \$2.2 million (based upon the exchange rates in effect on March 31, 2008).
+In addition to the contractual obligations detailed above, there are potential contingent payments associated with the Biomateriali stock purchase agreement and product distribution agreement that could not be resolved beyond a reasonable doubt as of June 30, 2008.
+These contingent payments could total up to \$2.4 million based upon the exchange rate effective on June 30, 2008.
 Due to the uncertainly of the future payouts, they have not been recorded as part of the purchase price for Biomateriali.
-When the contingencies are resolved, they may result in recognition of an additional cost, and the purchase price will be adjusted at that time.
+When the contingencies are resolved, they may result in recognition of an additional cost, and the purchase price would be adjusted at that time.